xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 　　　　　　};
 　　};
 };
 Pay attention to section key-name-hint, This point to the path of key  generated before.
-Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.
+Before we build FIT image, kernel image , FDT blob and ramdisk should be prepared.Configure information depends on your own board.
-Build FIT image as below:
+Build FIT image and signed the dtb file for Uboot as below:
  $ cp fvp-psci-gicv2.dtb atf_psci_public.dtb
  $ mkimage –D "-I dts -O dtb -p 2000" -F –f kernel.its -k "key" –K atf_psci_public.dtb -r image.fit

 + Build FDT U-boot
 $ make distclean
 $ make vexpress_aemb8a_config
-$ make CROSS_COMPILE=<> DEVICE_TREE=<> all
+$ make CROSS_COMPILE=<> DEVICE_TREE=foundation all
 $ make CROSS_COMPILE=<> EXT_DTB=<dtb file>
-EXT_DTB is the dtb file that we signed before in make FIT image step.
+Note that, I copied device tree file foundation.dts to Uboot's arch/arm/dts file, and made corresponding modifications to the Makefile.
+This is the object what DEVICE_TREE point to.
+EXT_DTB is the dtb file that we signed before in make FIT image step: atf_psci_public.dtb.
 After this step was completed, public key was held on device tree, U-Boot can use this to verify the image that signed with private key.
 U-boot-dtb.bin is the file that we need.
 Then Build ATF, and BL33 is point to u-boot-dtb.bin